cs411-alawini/sp23-cs411-team002-team2CS411/doc/Final Report.md

 ## 1. Please list out changes in the directions of your project if the final project is different from your original proposal (based on your stage 1 proposal submission).

+There was so significant change in direction from what we had originally wrote from Stage 1.
+We modeled our current UI very closely to what we had shown in the mockup during stage 1.
+Rather than only getting data from the Tokyo data set, we also used another table to add an officials table but that was to make our project more comprehensive.
+Something we also changed (but rather upgraded) was that users could see what fun facts they inserted as well as others.

 ## 2. Discuss what you think your application achieved or failed to achieve regarding its usefulness.

+We believe that our project is extremely useful and unique to its users.
+By adding a functionality that includes pictures of the athletes that played in the Tokyo Olympics, our users can not only add a fun fact to each of the athletes, but they are also able to see a picture of their athlete.

 ## 3. Discuss if you changed the schema or source of the data for your application